skip to main content

 View Plans

 Spectrum doesn’t offer the traditional TV and internet bundle at a discount.
-Instead, you can pair its TV Select service with any one of its three cable internet plans.
-Both services have discounted pricing for the first 12 months, but all premium channels like Max and Paramount+ with SHOWTIME® are extra.
+Instead, you can pair its TV Select service with any of its two cable internet plans.
+Both services have discounted pricing for the first 24 months, but all premium channels like Max and Paramount+ with SHOWTIME® are extra.

 Internet types: CenturyLink vs. Spectrum